We are here to help and guide you every step of the way.

 Hymns, Music and Poetry

 Many people know a good local florist who can arrange the flowers.
 Alternatively, we would be very happy to recommend one to you or even order the flowers on your behalf from the brochure displayed at our funeral homes.
 Because there is limited space for flowers on the coffin many families order one double-ended floral spray and place a flower card from each member of the immediate family on the tribute.
 Your florist would usually deliver the tributes to our funeral home on the morning of the funeral.
+These are then displayed around the coffin in the hearse and placed on display after the service – two or three days on the floral court at the crematorium or on the grave after a burial.
+Following the funeral you may feel it might be appropriate for the floral cards to be removed for you to have as a keepsake.
+We will be happy to arrange this for you if requested.

 Dressing the deceased